Introduction

 Thanks Nvidia!

-- In Nvidia Control Panel, set Vulkan/OpenGL present method to Prefer layered on DXGI Swapchain
+- In Nvidia Control Panel, in 3D Settings, set Vulkan/OpenGL present method to Prefer layered on DXGI Swapchain

 - Press Apply changes and exit